AndrewAlexSam/SnakeGeography/README.md

-# BuggedOutJava
+# SnakeGeography
-An educational Greenfoot game where players blast bugs using Java vocabulary.
-Correct answers clear the screen, while wrong ones spawn more bugs—helping players learn Java concepts in a fun, interactive way.
+SnakeGeography is an educational game built in Greenfoot where players navigate a snake to collect orbs representing U.S. states, learning state locations while tracking score, lives, and time.